 Who’s Considered a “Local Retail Competitor”?

-It’s a little technical, but here are the main points:
+It’s a little technical, and ONLY applies to an in-store price match, but here are the main points:

-- 25-Mile Radius – Competitor must be located within 25 miles of the Best Buy store you’re purchasing from.
+- 25-Mile Radius – Competitor must be on approved list (more on this below) and located within 25 miles of the Best Buy store you’re purchasing from.

 - New, Factory Sealed Products – Items gotta be brand spanking new and still sealed in the box.
 No open box specials, refurbished items, or “outlet” deals that are repackaged.